-Criterion Description Notes А Looked after children and previously looked after children See note 1 В Children with a brother or sister attending the school at the time of application, or who will be attending the school at the expected time of admission.
-See note 2a and 2b In the case of infant and junior schools, the associated school will be considered as 'attending the school' for the purposes of this category as outlined in note 2b. С Children for whom this school is the nearest school to the home address.
-See note 3a, 3b and 4.
+Criterion Description Notes Α Looked after children and previously looked after children See note 1 В Children with a sibling attending the school at the time of application, or who will be attending the school at the expected time of admission See note 2a and 2b In the case of infant and junior schools, the associated school will be considered as 'attending the school' for the purposes of this category as outlined in note 2b. С Children for whom this school is the nearest school to their home address See note 3a, 3b and 4.
 D Church criterion where in operation See note 5.
 E Distance of the home address to the school.
-Places will be allocated to those living nearest the school first.
-Measured by straight line distance.
+Measured by straight line Places will be allocated to those living nearest distance. the school first.
 See note 3b and 4.